mohit7386/JAVA_and_DSA/readme.md

 System.out.println():

 System: This is a built-in class in Java that provides access to system resources like input and output.
-out: This is the standard output stream (usually your console or terminal).
+out: This is the standard output streamusually your console or terminal).
 println: This method prints whatever is inside the parentheses and moves to a new line.
 =============================================================================================================